5 Best Practices to Collect Customer Data the Right Way

 Finally, collecting data on customer transactions can provide valuable insights into what products or services customers are most interested in and their purchasing habits and preferences.

-Plus, it will also allow for determining your average order value, giving you a deeper understanding of your ROI, and help make other budgeting decisions.
+It will also allow you to determine your average order value, giving you a deeper understanding of your ROI and helping you make other budgeting decisions.

 5 Best Practices for Collecting Customer Data